gantry/docs/pages/01.gantry5/02.configure/12.inheritance/docs.md

 * **Particle Attributes**: This option enables you to inherit/clone a particle's attributes, or particle-specific settings.
 * **Particle Block**: This option enables you to inherit/clone a particle's block settings.

+!
+You can't change particle settings in the **Particle Info** popup.
+It is a read-only view of the particle's settings used for reference only.

 ![](gif_4.gif) {.border .shadow}

 Once you have inheritance enabled, your particle's attributes and/or block settings will be locked, inheriting their properties from the selected particle.